synfonaut/Open-Directory/README.md

 # Open Directory

-> Organize the world's information on Bitcoin
+> Organize the world's information on Bitcoin (SV)

 Open Directory lets you build resources like [Reddit](https://www.reddit.com), [Awesome Lists](https://github.com/sindresorhus/awesome) and [DMOZ](http://dmoz-odp.org) ontop of Bitcoin.
 With Open Directory you can: